 At MRIS we believe everyone is capable of learning in a safe and happy environment where children and their families feel welcomed, encouraged, respected and included.

-We provide a dynamic learning environment which is purposeful, challenging and connected to a student’s experience, stage of development and background.
+We provide a dynamic learning environment which is purposeful, challenging and connected to each child’s experience, stage of development and background.

-We understand that children learn in different ways and at different rates.
-Each child is unique with individual strengths, abilities and preferred ways of learning.
+We honour that children learn in different ways and we recognise that each child is unique with individual strengths, and abilities.